Quantum work extraction efficiency for noisy quantum batteries: the role of coherence: Multi-Qubit noisy battery models

 where in the third passage we exploited results in \cite{obejko2021}, here $H_{\gamma,\eta}(1)$ being the output entropy of $|1\rangle$ as computed in (\ref{entropyeta}); here $\mathcal{W}_{\beta_{\gamma,\eta}}$ is the energy extractable with the use of a perfect thermal bath with inverse temperature $\beta_{\gamma,\eta}$ as defined in \cite{quantumworkcapacitances}.
 A comparison of~(\ref{impo1newnewasdf}) with the formula (\ref{eq:cohstrat_gadcmaw}), which expresses ${\cal J}_{\rm loc, sep}(\gadc)$, reveals that, apart from the trivial cases where $\gamma=0,1$, the former is always strictly smaller than the latter -- see e.g. Fig.~\ref{fig:gadc_mawer_cfr}.
 In Fig.~\ref{fig: GADC_Diff_asympt_Erg1} instead we report the relative difference

 where

 is the ratio between the single-shot maximum output ergotropy~(\ref{eq: GADC erg_Emax}) at full input energy (i.e. the separable-input work capacitance ${C_{\rm sep}( \gadc, 1 )}$) and the corresponding optimal energy input~(\ref{MAX4new11}).
 As evident from the plot, such quantity is strictly positive in a vast volume of the parameter region.
 This points out that the asymptotic strategy maximizing the local MAWER performs better than a direct strategy in which one blindly utilizes all the q-cells to store as much input energy as possible.
+In the previous analysis we have fixed the parameter $\gamma$, which is linked to the discharging time, and we proved that for any fixed $\gamma$ coherence enhances the energetic efficiency.
+If we instead fix the energy that we want to preserve, the same argument guerantees us that it will be preserved for longer times.